 It was also great to see all the interesting stands and service providers including some of our key partner companies showcasing innovation and new products.
 Autodesk had a stand showcasing BIM 360 Docs and their recent acquisition of PlanGrid to add to their digital information management portfolio.

 Leica had a fantastic stand showcasing all the latest scanning technologies including the new BLK 360 Go handheld scanner which I got to hold for the first time.
-An exciting product which I can’t wat to see in action hopefully soon.
+An exciting product which I can’t wait to see in action hopefully soon.

 GliderBIM had a very vibrant stand being manned by the team including John Hall illustrating how their software can be utilised in the CDE environment and transferring over to the Operations and Maintenance, information management and interrogation.

-It was great to meet up with lots of ex-collegues at the event, reconnect to find out where their work has taken them and meet lots of new people that I hope to connect with again in the future.
+It was great to meet up with lots of ex-colleagues at the event, reconnect to find out where their work has taken them and meet lots of new people that I hope to connect with again in the future.

 Finally, the show wasn’t all information management and seminars.
 It was great to see the return of the neon drone racing course incorporating some VR training areas and drones with camera mounts being viewed with first person headsets.
 Who said construction technology was boring?!